k-capehart/blog/content/posts/github-actions/index.md

 [View the source code](https://github.com/k-capehart/sfdc-github-actions)

-Salesforce supports many options for automating deployments.
+Salesforce supports many options for automating deployments, and the right solution will depend on a variety of factors.
 GitHub Actions empower developers to quickly and efficiently spin up pipelines, so that everyone is always on the same page before a new release.
 Modifications to the workflow can easily be made to adapt to more complicated requirements.
 To enable deployments to multiple sandbox environments, look into [GitHub Action environments](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment).

 <br>*Comments or questions? <a href="mailto: kyleacapehart@gmail.com">Send me a message</a>*